alfiannuha/event-ticketing/README.md

 ### Firebase Configuration

 Enable Firestore, Authentication, and Storage in the Firebase Console.
 Then, create a new web app and copy the configuration to the `.env.local` file.
+You can follow this [link](https://console.firebase.google.com/u/0/) to create a new project.

 ### Midtrans Configuration

 Create an account on the Midtrans website and create a new project.
 Then, copy the merchant ID, server key, and client key to the `.env.local` file.
+You can follow this [link](https://dashboard.midtrans.com/login) to create an account.

 ### OpenAI Configuration

 Create an account on the OpenAI website and copy the API key to the `.env.local` file.
+You can follow this [link](https://platform.openai.com/docs/overview) to create an account.

 ### Groq AI Configuration

 Create an account on the Groq AI website and copy the API key to the `.env.local` file.
+You can follow this [link](https://groq.com/) to create an account.

 ### Gemini AI Configuration

 Create an account on the Gemini AI website and copy the API key to the `.env.local` file.
+You can follow this [link](https://aistudio.google.com/prompts/new_chat) to create an account.

 ### Usage